 One of the most popular villages on Ibiza, Santa Gertrudis (also known as Santa Gertrudis de Fruitera) geographically lies right in the middle of the island.
-It is one of the most enchanting rural centers in Ibiza full of activity.
+It is one of the most enchanting rural centres in Ibiza and is full of activity, which should suit Santa Gertrudis property owners who are looking for a second home in the mix of it all.
 With the cluster of hippy chic bars, restaurants, and boutiques this small town has become a very favoured meeting spot for both locals and visitors.

 Santa Gertrudis property

-Second-home buyers find this area attractive because of this location in the heart of the island, particularly, in a road junction, which links it to Eivissa, Sant Miquel, Sant Llorenç and Sant Mateu.
-This way, it boasts close proximity to Ibiza Town and the airport, reachable in around 15 – 25 minutes drive, respectively.
+Second home buyers find this area attractive because of this location in the heart of the island, particularly, in a road junction, which links it to Eivissa, Sant Miquel, Sant Llorenç and Sant Mateu.
+This way, it boasts close proximity to Ibiza Town and the airport, reachable in around a twenty minute drive, respectively.

 Sale price distribution in Santa Gertrudis